daryarha/ocpp/README.md

 - StatusNotification
 - StartTransaction
 - StopTransaction
-- MeterValues, using timescale to handle high volume data, with compression to reduce storage size and improve perfomance
+- MeterValues, using timescale hypertable to handle high volume data, with compression to reduce storage size and improve perfomance